victoriadw/CapstoneProjects/README.md

 ## Task 39 (Capstone V)
 This project is a database designed to be used by a bootstore clerk.
-The user can add new books to the database, update book information, delete books, search for a book, and to view the entire database.
+The user can add new books to the database, update book information (name, author, or quantity), delete books, search for a book, and to view the entire database.
 This programme was made using the sqlite3 Python module.

 ### Installation
 Navigate to the master branch, open folder **T39/Capstone_V** and download its contents.